National Party (Queensland, 1917)

-The National Party, later the United Party was a political party in the Australian state of Queensland from 1917 until 1925.
+The National Party, known as the United Party from 1923, was a political party in the Australian state of Queensland from 1917 to 1925.
 Although allied with the federal Nationalist Party, it had different origins in state politics.
 It sought to combine the state's Liberal Party with the Country Party but the latter soon withdrew.
 In 1923 the party sought a further unification with the Country Party but only attracted a few recruits.
 Then in 1925 it merged with the Country Party, initially as the Country Progressive Party with a few members left out and then they were absorbed into the renamed Country and Progressive National Party.